Medical expert of the article

 Treatment of cardiac arrest

-Clinically, cardiac arrest manifests itself in apnea, lack of pulse and consciousness.
-The pressure is not determined.
-On the cardiomonitor may be ventricular fibrillation, ventricular tachycardia or asystole.
-In the case of electromechanical dissociation on the monitor, one can see a sinus bradycardia in the absence of a pulse.
+Clinically, cardiac arrest is manifested by apnea, absence of pulse and consciousness.
+Blood pressure is not determined.
+The cardiac monitor may show ventricular fibrillation, ventricular tachycardia or asystole.
+In the case of electromechanical dissociation, the monitor may show sinus bradycardia against the background of absence of pulse.

 In children, asystole is often preceded by bradyarrhythmia.
-15-20% of children have ventricular tachycardia or fibrillation.
-Therefore, children need to have emergency defibrillation if sudden cardiac arrest is not preceded by respiratory distress.
+Ventricular tachycardia or fibrillation is observed in 15-20% of children.
+Therefore, children need emergency defibrillation if sudden cardiac arrest is not preceded by respiratory distress.

-It is necessary to immediately eliminate the potentially curable causes of cardiac arrest (hypoxia, cardiac tamponade, intense pneumothorax, massive hemorrhage or PE).
-However, not all reasons can be established during resuscitation.
-Clinical, X-ray and ultrasound studies help in establishing the cause of cardiac arrest.
-The most probable causes should be immediately eliminated.
-If the patient is in a state of severe shock and can not determine the cause of cardiac arrest, it is necessary to begin massive infusion therapy in combination with vasopressors.
+Potentially treatable causes of cardiac arrest (hypoxia, cardiac tamponade, tension pneumothorax, massive hemorrhage, or pulmonary embolism) must be immediately excluded.
+However, not all causes can be identified during resuscitation.
+Clinical, radiographic, and ultrasound examinations help in identifying the cause of cardiac arrest.
+The most likely causes must be eliminated immediately.
+If the patient is in a state of severe shock and the cause of cardiac arrest cannot be determined, massive infusion therapy in combination with vasopressors must be started.

 Further treatment continues during cardiopulmonary resuscitation.